 Character education plays an integral role in the curriculum.
 Teachers model values and behaviors as students learn lessons from formal and informal character education experiences.
 LJCDS’s Kindergarten equips students with the skills to recognize emotions and appropriately act and react in social situations.

 In addition, students explore the concepts of citizenship and diversity through a global education component within the social sciences curriculum.
 Twice weekly Spanish immersion instruction makes LJCDS's kindergarten curriculum truly unique.

-LJCDS's experienced, degreed kindergarten faculty sets the stage for learning and brings the curriculum to life.
+LJCDS's experienced, degreed kindergarten faculty set the stage for learning and brings the curriculum to life.
 One lead and one associate teacher in each classroom work closely together to facilitate learning, promote accountability and model values and behaviors.
-Classrooms average a low 1:10 teacher-to-student ratio.
+Classrooms average a low 10:1 student-to-teacher ratio.